AdaSupport/challenge/content-marketer.md

 For context, right now you cannot do this and if you want to add new answers you need to manually input them inside the Ada editor.

+## Challenge Requirements

+- Blog post can be no more than 200 words
+- Distribution plan should be only bullet points

 ## Ada's Blog

 - [Company Blog](https://ada.support/posts/)